|

 drow are being slaughtered by their own men!

-The mercenaries, replied Aragorn.
-They have
+The mercenaries, shouted Aragorn.
+They must

-struck, at last.
+have struck, at last.
 Sound the delay, he called, send

-run.
-And let us hope, Legolas, that your double is in position,
+who run; let us hope, Legolas, that your double is in position,

 and ready to deal with any who flee south.

-It is the women killing the men!
+suddenly.
+The women are killing the men!

 My Lady,Lord Fingolfin rode up beside Eowynwe